 You will probably both need to consult a doctor since many infertile couples have more than one cause of infertility.
 Finding the reason for infertility may need a variety of male infertility test.
 Once the male infertility specialist in Mumbai understands your reproductive condition with the help of a male fertility test (multiple tests may be required in some cases), treatment of male infertility options include:

 Numerous advanced treatments are available at Babies & Us Fertility, a renowned IVF center in Mumbai for female and male factor infertility.
 Our highly qualified experts provide treatments in accordance with your reproductive issues.
+The etiology of male infertility can stem from multiple factors, including genetic, environmental, lifestyle, and medical influences, which collectively contribute to impaired sperm production, quality, and function.

 Please remember: Age can also impact the quality and quantity of our reproductive elements, due to which many individuals aiming for future parenthood can opt for Cryopreservation to preserve their fertility.